Is Jeff Sessions' job safe?

 There are good reasons why Sessions may not be in serious danger of being sacked in the short term.
 The Examiner notes that Sessions has faithfully executed President Trump’s agenda.
 Does that matter to Trump?
 I hope so.

 A better reason why Sessions’ job may not be in danger is that the administration would almost surely be unable to get a replacement confirmed this year.
-By next year, the Senate may in Democratic hands.
+By next year, the Senate may be in Democratic hands.

 Last July, when Trump seemed to be on the verge of sacking Sessions, Sen. Chuck Grassley made it clear that the Judiciary Committee, which he chairs, would not move to confirm a successor any time soon.
 When Sessions opposed Grassley’s efforts at lenient sentencing legislation, the Iowa Senator called Sessions an ingrate and hinted that he might not stand up for him the next time Trump attacks.
 However, Grassley seemed more supportive during an interview last week with Bret Baier, saying that Sessions should not be fired.